github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 CodeQL query suites are ``.qls`` files that use directives to select queries to run based on certain metadata properties.
-The standard QL packs have metadata that specify the location of the code scanning suites, so the CodeQL CLI knows where to find these suite files automatically, and you don't have to specify the full path on the command line.
+The standard QL packs have metadata that specify the location of the query suites, so the CodeQL CLI knows where to find these suite files automatically, and you don't have to specify the full path on the command line.
 For more information, see ":ref:`About QL packs <standard-ql-packs>`."